UPDATE: According to an attorney representing the referee, all charges against Stephen Levins were dismissed in Middlesex Superior Court on June 30.

-The referee of a youth hockey game is facing charges after physically escorting a player off the ice on Saturday, causing parents to go after him, police said.
+Charges have been dropped against a referee of a youth hockey game who was accused of physically escorting a player off the ice in March, causing parents to go after him, police said.

 The incident unfolded around 4 p.m.
 Saturday at the Champions Ice Rink at 6 Progress Drive in Cromwell.